tacatac/archnosh/README.md

 With caution!
 Installing some of the nosh packages provided here can profoundly change the way your system bootstraps and runs services.

-Furthermore, the packages have so far only been tested on virtual machines with bare minimum installs of early 2017 Archlinux releases.
-Where they *do* work for the most part but tailoring to your system will be necessary.
+Furthermore, the packages have so far only been tested on virtual machines with bare minimum installs of early 2017 Archlinux releases, where they *do* work for the most part but tailoring to your system will be necessary.

 **N.B.: Automatic network configuration currently does not work with Archlinux, network interfaces may have to be brought up and configured manually.**